giacomelli/Escrutinador/README.md

 Console.WriteLine("Required: {0}", metadata.Required);
 ```
 The console output will be:
     Name: Text
     MinLength: 10
     MaxLength: 50
     Order: 2
     Required: true

 ##Extensions
-Escrutinador's extensions allow extend the library to combine it with others libraries.
+Escrutinador's extensions allow to extend the library to combine it with others libraries.

 ###Escrutinador.Extensions.EntityFramework
-It has a EntityTypeConfiguration called MetadataEntityTypeConfiguration that allows auto map the EF entity using the information from metadata.
+It has an EntityTypeConfiguration called [MetadataEntityTypeConfiguration](src/Escrutinador.Extensions.EntityFramework/MetadataEntityTypeConfiguration.cs) that allows auto map the EF entity using the information from metadata.

 ```csharp
 public class MyEntityMap : MetadataEntityTypeConfiguration<MyEntity>